HexoCraft/ChestPreview/README.md

 ####Commands:
 * /ChestPreview &lt;help&gt; : Display ChestPreview help
-* /ChestPreview [create] : The next placed chest will be a ChestPreview
+* /ChestPreview create : The next placed chest will be a ChestPreview
+* /ChestPreview rename : Rename your chest preview
-* /ChestPreview [list] : List all the ChestPreview
+* /ChestPreview list : List all the ChestPreview
 * /AddLight [reload] : reload the plugin

 ####Permissions: